Taxation of the digital economy

 - Understanding the impact of taxes on digital economy transactions on the company’s overall tax profile, including direct and indirect cash and tax rate computations as well as considerations related to financial statement presentation.

-We can also assist with considerations such as controversy, supply chain management, related IP alignment and valuation issues, acquisition due diligence, as well as the financial statement considerations of the application of the range of potentially applicable digital economy taxes.
+We can also assist with considerations such as controversy matters, supply chain management, related IP alignment and valuation issues, and acquisition due diligence, as well as the financial statement considerations with respect to the range of potentially applicable digital economy taxes.

 EY teams have the following tools available:

-EY teams can assist taxpayers in understanding the current and future global tax policy trends on the taxation of the digital economy, including understanding the economic impact of COVID-19 on local country tax policies (Please refer to our Global Stimulus Tracker for more details) for the digital economy and the ongoing BEPS 2.0 debate under Pillars 1 and 2.
+EY teams can assist taxpayers in understanding the current and future global tax policy trends on the taxation of the digital economy, including the countries' participation in the ongoing BEPS 2.0 debate under Pillars 1 and 2 and the implications of post-COVID-19 economic conditions for local country tax policies.
 We can also assist taxpayers in staying abreast of future developments and participating in the global tax policy debate on digital taxation.
-For more information please visit our BEPS page.

 BEPS 2.0 Modeling